 One of the most well-known is Rua da Guia 9 (the street name).
 If you really want to go underground, though, your best bet is to wander around this area and follow your nose.
 The restaurants often have Chinese banners and decorations hanging from the windows, and then it’s just a case of wandering into the apartment block and trying to find the restaurant.

 Chinese isn’t the only cuisine you can find in Lisbon.
 Macanese food is also available, and is something you might not find in a lot of other cities.
 You’ll also find food from other former Portuguese colonies like Brazil, Mozambique, and Goa.

-As well as food, Lisbon has plenty of great things to drink.
+As well as ginjinha, Lisbon has plenty of other great things to drink.

 - Wine: Portugal has some great wines, and most visitors to Portugal are relatively unfamiliar with Portuguese wine.
 There are many wine regions and styles, but look out for vinho verde (a sparkling white wine), as well as reds from the Douro and Alentejo.

 - Port: Port is obviously more typical to Porto, but that doesn’t mean you can’t try it in Lisbon.
 You’ll find it in the supermarkets and garrafeiras (wine shops), and you’ll also be able to get it in most bars and restaurants as well.
 Take the time to try a few different varieties (LBV and White Port are always recommended) as well as Portugal’s favourite new cocktail: Port and tonic.

 - Medronho: Medronho is a Portuguese spirit made from the fruit of the Medronho tree, that’s typical to Monchique in the Algarve.
 It can be tasty as a shot, and it’s often used in cocktails as well.